invsbl3/SHA-256-JS/README.md

     console.log ("X = ", X);
 ```

-## JS Chars, Strings, Floats

-The mode in which these things realy behave in the background matters to this type of work (padding, parsing and modify data in bitwise operations).

-- A `float` in JS is a `64-bit`...
-- A `string` in JS is in using `chars` in `UTF-16`.

 ## Char and String Standards

 - The `MNIST SHS` paper uses `ASCII` chars.
 This means that, by default, to get the right